 To illustrate, assume that Sun Resorts and Spas has 5,000 shares of 7 percent, \$100 par value, cumulative preferred stock outstanding.
-The annual dividend is $$35,000 (5,000 \times $7 \text{ per share})$, but dividends are two years in arrears.
-In this case, preferred stockholders are entitled to receive the dividends shown in Illustration 14-17 in the current year.
+The annual dividend is \$35,000 ( $5,000 \times$ \$7 per share), but dividends are two years in arrears.
+In this case preferred stockholders are entitled to receive the following dividends in the current year.